ptarmiganlabs/butler-auth-docs/content/en/docs/Getting started/choosing auth solution/_index.md

     Authentication is about ensuring people are who they claim to be.
 This can be done in many ways with their respective pros, cons and security concerns.
 ---

-There aren't really any right or wrong here.
+There isn't really any right or wrong here.
 What's right for your company might be unacceptable for another company, and vice versa.

 This page is intended to make you think and consider the options you have.